BS in Criminal Justice

 On-Campus, Online and Hybrid Options

-The Department of Sociology, in partnership with the Department of History and Political Science, offers a bachelor’s degree in criminal justice.
+The Sociology Program, in partnership with the History and Political Science Programs, offers a bachelor’s degree in criminal justice.
 This interdisciplinary program will provide you with an in-depth understanding of modern legal systems, correctional practices, national and local governments, current sociological issues, crime in contemporary and historical contexts, social research and statistics, and ethical considerations.

 As a student in our program, you will be encouraged to earn practical work experience through hands-on internship opportunities.
 Upon graduation, you will be prepared for a variety of careers in government agencies, private organizations, police departments, correctional facilities and legal offices.

 The confidence to effect change in your community

 Our program will provide you with a strong foundation to not only launch the career of your choice, but also empower you to make positive changes in your local, national and international communities.
 You will explore issues of human rights, inequality and social justice.